Professional edition active

 Arthritis

-Arthritis (primarily osteoarthritis; much less commonly, rheumatoid arthritis) affects about half of people 65.
+Arthritis (primarily osteoarthritis; much less commonly, rheumatoid arthritis) affects approximately half of people 65 (1).
 It leads to impaired mobility and increases risk of osteoporosis, aerobic and muscular deconditioning, falls, and pressure ulcers.
+Exercise and appropriate medications can aid in tertiary prevention (2).

 Osteoporosis